Debra-Lynn Day-Salvatore

 Donna Farren-Chavez

-Donna Farren-Chavez, MS
+Donna Farren-Chavez, MS, CGC

 Donna Farren-Chavez is a board-certified genetic counselor who is currently working as our Intake Coordinator.
 Donna initially joined the staff as a genetic counselor in 1992 upon graduating from Sarah Lawrence College.
 She worked with prenatal, pediatric and adult patients and assisted the Craniofacial Team during her years with Genetics.
 After taking some time to be with her family, she is welcomed back to her new role using her experience as a genetic counselor to assist in triaging patients for our various clinics.